-Moises Caicedo is fast earning a reputation as a player capable of the spectacular!
+Moises Caicedo has deservedly earned a reputation as a Chelsea player capable of the spectacular!

-The midfielder is a man of many talents, but he is not renowned for his goalscoring exploits.
-However, when Caicedo does find the net, it is usually pretty special.
+The midfielder is a man of many talents but not one renowned for goalscoring, although he has struck three times this season.
+And when the Ecuadorian does find the net, it is usually pretty special.

-After netting against Brentford on Saturday, the 23-year-old now has five Chelsea goals to his name, four of which have been scored from outside the box.
+After scoring against Liverpool on Saturday, the 23-year-old now has six Chelsea goals to his name, five of which have been scored from outside the penalty area.

 And what is testament to his technical ability is the way in which they vary from one another.